After separating from your partner, you might not see your child often – for example, one or two weekends a month or just in the school holidays.

 - Give your child your phone number and let him know that he can call you anytime.
 Also arrange to call at regular times.
 Video calls can work well.
 You could read your child a bedtime story live over a webcam.

-- Use emails to keep in touch, send photos, or share links to things that you’re both interested in, like sports results or movie reviews.
+- Use text messages, messaging apps or emails to keep in touch.
+You could send photos and share links to things that you’re both interested in, like sports results or movie reviews.

 - Send letters or cards.
 Children love getting mail.